diwako/foundry-cyberpunk-red-core-additions/README.md

 The CPRED - Core system does not provide speaker data on chat messages for players.
 The module will try to get the attacker token through various ways, but if the token you are attacking with has a different name than your character AND prototype token, this will not work.
 For the GM it will work just fine, as required data is being sent.

-Only DV tables from the system's compendium is used.
+Only DV tables from the system's compendium are used.
 Custom ones are currently not supported.

+DV Display and "Does it hit" can only work if a weapon has a DV table configured.